Posted By

 Leaving aside the propensity for fraudulent traffic, it seems programmatic targeting is not as accurate as marketers would hope.

 This is partly to do with fraud – bots are very clever at visiting sites that fool advertisers into thinking they are a target.
-However, it is also partly because these parameters are deduced by data that is not given with the users’ consent, or even knowledge.
+However, it is also partly because these parameters are deduced from data that is not given with the users’ consent, or even knowledge.

 The Regulation of Data Consent

-Already, there have been some huge fines imposed for breaches of this new law.
-The largest fine to date is the 746 million euro fine levied against Amazon in Luxembourg.
-WhatsApp was fined 225 million euros in Ireland, Google 90 million euros in France, and Facebook 60 million euros in Ireland.
+Already, there have been some huge fines imposed for breaches of this law.
+The largest GDPR fine to date remains the €1.2 billion fine imposed on Meta in Ireland in 2023.
+Other significant penalties include Amazon’s €746 million fine in Luxembourg, WhatsApp’s €225 million fine in Ireland, and Google’s €150 million fine in France for data and consent-related breaches.

-Even more disturbing for marketers, is the news that both France and Austria have found Google Analytics in breach of GDPR.
+Even more disturbing for marketers is the news that both France and Austria have found Google Analytics in breach of GDPR.
 Similar investigations are taking place in 30 other countries.

 The Demise of Cookies